Randactyl/AdvancedFilters/extrafilters/README.txt

 	5. Submit
 Remember to include all readme and disclaimer information required by ZOS.

-Your addon manifest must look similar to the following (example from Item Saver filter):
+Your addon manifest must look similar to the following (example from Item Saver Filters):
 --[[

 ## Title: Advanced Filters - Item Saver Filters